mkhan45/SIMple-Physics/content/labs/4-collisions.md

 After implementing the elastic collisions script, test your implementation with the following exercises:

-1. Create two objects of equal mass and different initial velocities.
-Observe how their velocities change after the collision.
-Do the objects exchange their velocities?

-2. Create two objects with different masses and observe how their final velocities are affected by the mass ratio.
+1. Create two objects with different masses and observe how their final velocities are affected by the mass ratio.
 How does the mass ratio impact the energy transfer during the collision?

-3. Set up a series of objects in a row with equal spacing, like a Newton's Cradle.
-Give the first object an initial velocity towards the row.
-Observe the behavior of the objects as they collide.
-How does the conservation of kinetic energy play a role in the chain reaction?

-4. Experiment with varying values of elasticity.
+2. Experiment with varying values of elasticity.
 How does the elasticity affect the behavior of the collisions and the conservation of kinetic energy in the system?

-5. Bonus: What happens when multiple objects collide at the exact same time?
+3. Bonus: What happens when multiple objects collide at the exact same time?
 Why does this happen?
 The solution is to use a constraint solver, which is far outside the scope of this class.